jasonc1/jasonc1.github.io/README.md

 # Overview

 This is the repo to my portfolio website - designed and created by me.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but now we have moved away from CRA + Webpack and use Vite.

+This site leverages GH-Pages + GH actions (very minimally customized).
+Please refer to the `vite.config.js` file and `.github/workflows/deploy.yml` file to see how it gets pushed and deployed.

 ## LOCAL DEVELOPMENT

 In the project directory, you can run:

-### `yarn start`
+### `npm run start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+This will fire up Vite

-## DEPLOYMENT
+## Deployment

-### `yarn deploy`
+### `npm run predeploy`

-This will create a build and push it to the `prod` branch, in which Github will serve and host the live site.
+This will create a `dist/` folder (don't add to gitignore).

+### `npm run deploy`

+This will upload the `dist/` folder to GH-pages

+Make sure to commit and push everything to repo afterwards

+## DNS related

+We need a `public/CNAME` file in order to preserve the domain in GH-Pages configuration.
+I'm writing this down because I deleted it thinking I didn't need it.